Exchange Programme

 Eligibility Criteria for Application

-- Be a current registered Undergraduate student at USP
+- Be a current registered undergraduate student at USP

-- Have a GPA of 3.0 and above
+- Have a GPA 3.0 and above

-- No disciplinary records or account holds
+- No Disciplinary records or account holds

 Cost – Who pays for what